jasmineakbari/employee-tracker/README.md

 Here are some helpful images to get you through to start using the tracker.
 Make sure you have node.js, mysql and inquirer available for use download packages as necessary:

-1. Clone the repository to your machine.
+1. Clone the repository to your machine.</br>
 ![STEP1](./assets/images/step1.PNG)

 2. Sign in to mysql by type "mysql -u root -p" the password is: password.